prchyr/t576Analysis/README.md

 ev->charge;
 //which gives you the charge from the ICT. also ev->scope->pos[2];
-//would give you an Hep3Vector of the position of the channel 3 antenna, such that you can acces the z dimension like double z = ev->scope->pos[2].z();
+//would give you an Hep3Vector of the position of the channel 3 antenna,
+//such that you can acces the z dimension like

+double z = ev->scope->pos[2].z();

-//these event-by-event variables are all loaded up when you call ev->loadScopeEvent(event number).
+//these event-by-event variables are all loaded up when you call
+//ev->loadScopeEvent(event number).
 ```

 # Data: